yosisetiawan/yosisetiawan/README.md

 ## About Me

-- 🌱 I’m constantly learning Javascript and Typescript
+- 🌱 I’m constantly learning Javascript, Typescript, React and Vue
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/antonio-yosie-setiawan/)
 - 😄 Pronouns: He or Him